estepanov-lvk/maroh/README.md

 ### command line arguments

-To run SAMAROH or SAMAROH-2L, run `main.py dir --multi`, where dir is path to directory containing experiment input data (config.yaml, flows.json, topology.gml, topology_changes.json, logging.yaml files). config.yaml specifies whether to use SAMAROH or SAMAROH-2L in this case (use_memory: False or True).
+To run SAMAROH or SAMAROH-2L, run `python main.py dir --multi`, where dir is path to directory containing experiment input data (config.yaml, flows.json, topology.gml, topology_changes.json, logging.yaml files). config.yaml specifies whether to use SAMAROH or SAMAROH-2L in this case (use_memory: False or True).
-To run MAROH or MAROH-2L, run `main.py dir`. config.yaml specifies whether to use MAROH or MAROH-2L in this case (use_memory: False or True).
+To run MAROH or MAROH-2L, run `python main.py dir`. config.yaml specifies whether to use MAROH or MAROH-2L in this case (use_memory: False or True).
 Directories with experiment input data can be found in data_examples directory.
 Specific topologies, flows and config.yaml parameters used for experiments for the article can be found there too.

+### reproducing serial experiments from the paper (Tables 2-5)

+To reproduce Table 2 in paper (comparison of different trajectory lengths and optimizer step sizes on Abilene topology for SAMAROH and MAROH), run each command in `table_commands_abilene_traj_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish (generating a new `exp_...` folder with results per each experimental run in `data_examples/grids/abilene_traj_grid`), run `python process_grid_exps.py abilene_traj` to generate tables with aggregated data in csv format.

+To reproduce Table 3 in paper (comparison of different thresholds on 4-node "rhombus" topology), run each command in `table_commands_rhombus_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish, run `python process_grid_exps.py rhombus` to generate tables with aggregated data in csv format.

+To reproduce Table 4-5 in paper (comparison of different thresholds on Abilene topology), run each command in `table_commands_abilene_grid.txt` list N times (N = 6 was used in paper), and after the experiments finish, run `python process_grid_exps.py abilene` to generate tables with aggregated data in csv format.

+Note that despite each command specifies a random seed value, result of each run of the same command will be different, because this value does not set seeds of TensorFlow's random number generators.

 ### topology